rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 - Loads geometry and meshes
 - Loads mesh attributes such as color
-- Loads default material diffuse textures, normal maps and emissive maps
+- Loads default material diffuse textures, normal maps, and emissive maps
 - Loads the custom Maya PBR materials, including all material textures
 - Load the scene tree and translate it to bevy's hierarchy